noraeisner/LATTE/paper/paper.md

 - **Box-Least-Squares fit.** A plot showing the results from two BLS searches.
 The data are corrected for residual systematics using an iterative non-linear filter [@Aigrain04] prior to being searched for periodic signals using the *Astropy BLS* module [@astropy].
 The intitial BLS search identifies the times of the highest detected signal-to-noise event and removes these data from the lightcurve.
 A second search is then carried out in order to search for additional periodic signals.

-All of results are summarised in a pdf report.
+All of the results are summarised in a pdf report.

 ## Input target list